lokwaniaditya/custom_chatbot/README.md

 <h1>Make your own custom ChatBot</h1>
 <h2>Overview</h2>
 Make your own custom chatbot that answers questions related to a specific topic only within a matter of few seconds by typing in the topic you want your chatbot to specialize in.
-This works by customizing the system prompt tailored to the user's need and then leveraging the GPT-4o LLM - This application runs on flask development server with interactive UI. <br/>
+This works by customizing the system prompt tailored to the user's need and then leveraging the pwoer of GPT-4o Language Model - The chatbot uses LangChain Framework - This application runs on flask development server with interactive UI. <br/>

 <h2>Installation</h2>
 Clone the github repository